rohanyg/EDA_on_IPL_Dataset/README.md

 - Created derived dataframe for better analysis.

 ### Exploratory Data Analysis
 Conducted analysis on various aspects of IPL data such as matches ,toss, batting, bowling, fielding and venue.
 Explored the Correlation between these aspects.
 Utilized visualizations like bar charts and piechart to represent findings effectively.

+Matches Analysis:
+- Recognized players with the most Player of the Match awards.
+- Identified teams with the most matches played in a season.
+- Analyzed highest scoring matches and matches decided by a Super Over.
+- Calculated total matches played by city and total matches played by each team.

+Team Analysis:
+- Recognized the team with the highest number of IPL wins.
+- Calculated Win Percentage and analyzed teams with the most titles won.
+- Identified matches with the maximum win margin.

+Toss Analysis:
+- Analyzed toss-winning percentages for teams.
+- Studied outcomes based on toss decisions (fielding/batting first).
+- Investigated match results concerning the team that won the toss.

+Batting Analysis:
+- Identified the top batsmen by total runs, strike rate, average and boundary percentage.
+- Calculated Boundaries Percentage and recognized players with the highest individual scores.
+- Analyzed number of centuries and fifties scored by players.
+- Studied the number of boundaries, sixes, and fours hit by players.

+Bowling Analysis:
+- Identified the top bowlers by wickets, strike rates, averages,dotball percentage and economy rates.

+Season 2019 Analysis:
+- Conducted analysis on above mentioned KPIs separately for 2019 season to understand players who performed good in whole IPL is also performing good in this last season.

+Factors Influencing Win:

+- Toss Win and Match Victory
+- Highest Individual Score Contributing to Team Win
+- Centuries Scored Leading to Team Victory
+- Team Fielded First and Won
+- Team Batted First and Won
+- Home Win Percentage

+Venue Analysis:
+- Explored top venues hosting matches.

 ### Key Findings